Tools You Need To Make A Cutting Board

 Belt or Orbit Sander

-It is necessary to sand the entire board (top and bottom) with either a belt or orbit sander using 100-grit first followed by 220-grit sand paper.
-The board must be smooth, not ragged, in order to provide a more water resistant surface.
-Sand paper alone is not enough.
+It is necessary to sand the entire board (top and bottom) with either a belt or orbit sander using 100-grit first, followed by 220-grit sandpaper.
+The board must be smooth, not ragged, to provide a more water-resistant surface.
+Sandpaper alone is not enough.

 Additional Cutting Board Equipment and Supplies

-Other supplies are needed (in addition to the main power tools) for making a cutting board.
+To make a cutting board, other supplies are needed (besides the main power tools).
 These include the following:

 Clamps

-Clamps are needed to put all the strips of wood together and hold them in place in order to glue them together.
+Clamps are needed to put all the strips of wood together and hold them in place to glue them together.
+Speaking of glues, be sure to check out this guide on the strongest glue for wood.

 Router or Chamfer Bits